phasefactor/md2html.awk/README.md

 # md2html.awk
 AWK script to convert a basic subset of MD to HTML.

+***NOTE** - The current rewrite has some logical issues with nested lists.
+I will get to them in the next iteration.*

 Only uses the parts of MD that I want to use, and with the syntax that I use.
 Little or no handling for incorrect syntax.

 Written to work with `awk version 20070501` that ships with macOS (at least up to Catalina).